PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 In our case, we have a very "fine-grained" reaction-diffusion model illustrating Turing patterns, and we will now present a faster "coarse-grained" model that will allow us to visualize Turing patterns.
 To do so, we will stop keeping track of individual particles and instead grid off two-dimensional space into blocks and store only the *concentration* of particles of the block (i.e., the number of particles in the block).
 To make things even simpler, we assume that there is some maximum concentration of particles possible, so that we can divide the number of particles by this maximum concentration and obtain a decimal number between 0 and 1.

-Let us begin with a simple example of the diffusion of only *A* particles (we will add *B* particles as well as reactions to our model later).
+Let us begin with a simple example of the diffusion of only *A* particles (we will later add *B* particles as well as reactions to our model).
 Say that the particles are at maximum concentration in the central cell of our grid, and are present nowhere else, as the following figure illustrates.

 <center>
 <img src = "../assets/images/initial_A_concentration.png" width="300">
 <figcaption>A 5 x 5 grid showing hypothetical initial concentrations of <em>A</em> particles.
-Cells are labeled by numbers between 0 and 1 representing their concentration of <em>A</em>.
+Cells are labeled by numbers between 0 and 1 representing their concentration of a single particle.
 In this example, the central cell has maximum concentration, and no particles are contained in any other cell.</figcaption>
 </center>

-We will then update this grid after a single time step.
-We will spread out the concentration in each square to its eight neighbors.
-One way of doing this is to assume that 20% of the current cell's concentration goes to each of its four adjacent neighbors, and that 5% of the cell's concentration goes to its four diagonal neighbors.
-Because the central square in our ongoing example is the only cell with any particles, after a single time step, the updated concentrations are as shown in the following figure.
+We will now update the grid of cells after one time step in a way that mimics diffusion.
+To do so, we will spread out the concentration of particles in each square to its eight neighbors; one way of doing so is to assume that 20% of the current cell's concentration diffuses to each of its four adjacent neighbors, and that 5% of the cell's concentration diffuses to its four diagonal neighbors.
+Because the central square in our ongoing example is the only cell with any particles, the updated concentrations of our particle after a single time step are shown in the following figure.

 <center>
 <img src = "../assets/images/A_concentration_one_time_step.png" width="300">
-<figcaption>A grid showing an update to the system in the previous figure after diffusion of *A* particles after a single time step.</figcaption>
+<figcaption>A grid showing an update to the system in the previous figure after diffusion of particles after a single time step.</figcaption>
 </center>

-After an additional time step, we see the particles continue to diffuse to farther neighbors.
-For example, each diagonal neighbor of the central cell in the above figure, which has a concentration of 0.05, will lose all of its *A* particles in the next step.
-It will, however, gain 20% of the particles from two of its adjacent neighbors, along with 5% of the particles from the central square (which doesn't have any particles).
+After an additional time step, the particles continue to diffuse outward.
+For example, each diagonal neighbor of the central cell in the above figure, which has a concentration of 0.05, will lose all of its particles in the next step.
+This cell will also gain 20% of the particles from two of its adjacent neighbors, along with 5% of the particles from the central square (which doesn't have any particles).
 This makes the updated concentration of this cell equal to 0.2(0.2) + 0.2(0.2) + 0.05(0) = 0.04 + 0.04 + 0 = 0.08.

 Each of the four cells adjacent to the central square will receive 20% of the particles from two of its adjacent neighbors, which have a concentration of 0.05 each.
-This cell will also receive 5% of the particles from two of their diagonal neighbors, which have a concentration of 0.2.
-Therefore, the updated concentration of each of these cells is 2(0.2)(0.05) + 2(0.05)(0.2) = 0.01 + 0.01 = 0.04.
+Such a cell will also receive 5% of the particles from two of its diagonal neighbors, which have a concentration of 0.2.
+Therefore, the updated concentration of each of these cells is 2(0.2)(0.05) + 2(0.05)(0.2) = 0.02 + 0.02 = 0.04.

 Finally, the central square receives 20% of the particles from each of its four adjacent neighbors, as well as 5% of the particles from each of its four diagonal neighbors.
-As a result, the central square is updated as 4(0.2)(0.2) + 4(0.05)(0.05) = 0.16 + 0.01 = 0.17.
+As a result, the central square's concentration is updated to be 4(0.2)(0.2) + 4(0.05)(0.05) = 0.16 + 0.01 = 0.17.

 As a result, the central nine squares after two time steps are as shown in the following figure.